Picovoice/koala/README.md

 AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including Koala.
 Anyone who is using Picovoice needs to have a valid AccessKey.
 You must keep your AccessKey secret.
-You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.
+You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the noise suppression is running 100% offline.

 AccessKey also verifies that your usage is within the limits of your account.
 Everyone who signs up for